-The Doi Inthanon Royal Project has been initiated in February 2009 under the royal command of His Majesty the King Bhumipol (Rama IX) to educate hill tribe people in terms of farming and land allocation.
+The Doi Inthanon Royal Project has been initiated in February 2009 under the royal command of His Majesty the King Bhumipol (Rama IX) to educate people of the hill tribe in terms of farming and land allocation.
 They have been encouraged to cultivate cash crops instead of opium, which is illegal, making their living condition improve significantly.
 In addition, support regarding agricultural careers has been given to Karen and Hmong tribal people in the community.
-Main agricultural products of this Royal Project are several kinds of cold-climate vegetables and fruits.
+The main agricultural products of this Royal Project are several kinds of cold-climate vegetables and fruits.

-Last stop on our excursion was a small Karen hill tribe village, Ban Sop Had where we learned that Karen origins are from Mongolia and have left the country during the period of Genghis Khan as they wanted to move away from military things.
+The last stop on our excursion was a small Karen hill tribe village, Ban Sop Had where we learned that Karen origins are from Mongolia and have left the country during the period of Genghis Khan as they wanted to move away from military things.
 Over time they had spread across Asia.
-Different parts of the tribe took different routes, some into Nepal or India, and other into Myanmar.
+Different parts of the tribe took different routes, some into Nepal or India, and others into Myanmar.
 This explained why the different people, although all Karen, looked different.
-Today Karens are the part of the Royal Projects and their main products are rice, flowers and coffee.
+Today Karens are part of the Royal Projects and their main products are rice, flowers and coffee.